infinum/frontend-handbook/JavaScript/React.md

 }
 ```

-### Receiving Props
+### Receiving props
-*Checkout [`Typechecking With PropTypes`](https://reactjs.org/docs/typechecking-with-proptypes.html) in React's official documentation for general info.*
+*Check out [`Typechecking With PropTypes`](https://reactjs.org/docs/typechecking-with-proptypes.html) in React's official documentation for general info.*

-*Note: when using TypeScript with React, use TypeScript's built in types for type checking.
-For more info, checkout the [`JSX Handbook`](https://www.typescriptlang.org/docs/handbook/jsx.html#type-checking) in TypeScript's official documentation.*
+*Note: when using TypeScript with React, use TypeScript's built-in types for type checking.
+For more info, check out the [`JSX Handbook`](https://www.typescriptlang.org/docs/handbook/jsx.html#type-checking) in TypeScript's official documentation.*

 In class components:
 - always use prop validation
-- use **static member** for declaring prop types and default props (if your transpiler doesn't support static members, set them after class declaration and then export the class; See: ["Exporting Components" section](#exporting-components))
+- use a **static member** for declaring prop types and default props (if your transpiler doesn't support static members, set them after the class declaration and then export the class; see: ["Exporting Components" section](#exporting-components))
 - use *defaultProps* if you need to set default values
-- prop types shoud be as detailed as possible
+- prop types should be as detailed as possible

 ``` jsx
 export default class ComponentName extends React.Component {